When you upgrade a location in Listing Management to Premium, here’s what you gain access to:

 - Heatmap: Track up to 5 keywords on a hyper-local level, with your rankings displayed in a heatmap around your target area.
 This tells you exactly where and how well your SEO efforts are paying off.

-- Review management: Collect all of your reviews and respond to those on Google My Business and Facebook directly from SEMrush.
+- Review management: Collect all of your reviews and respond to those on Google Business Profile and Facebook directly from Semrush.

 There are a few ways to upgrade a location to premium.
 Once you have a location set up, look for the upgrade location button, which can be found beside a location in: